Hulu is best for newer content, but Netflix will give you more than double the hours of entertainment

-So you're trying to decide between the two best on-demand services: Hulu and Netflix.
+So you're trying to decide between two of the best on-demand streaming services: Hulu and Netflix.
 But which one comes out on top?

 To compare these two services effectively, we've got to get into the details.
-So we compared pricing, on-demand content, original content, and the user interface (ya know, all the good stuff).
+So we go over pricing, on-demand content, original content, and the user interface (ya know, all the good stuff).

 How do Hulu and Netflix compare in price?

-At first glance, Hulu has the cheapest Basic plan.
+At first glance, Hulu has the cheapest starter plan.
 But it's only worth it if you don't mind ad interruptions during your binge-watching.

-It's nice to have that cheap $6 option for a streaming service if you're on a budget though.
+It's nice to have that cheap $8 option for a streaming service if you're on a budget, though.
 And you can share an account with your spouse or roommate.

-If you're sharing an account with the family, no one wants to go through the headache of waiting for someone to finish using Netflix so you can watch The Last Dance.
+If you're sharing an account with your spouse and kids, no one wants to go through the headache of waiting for someone to finish using Netflix so you can watch Love is Blind or New Girl.

 If you choose Netflix's Standard or Premium plan, you'll watch all of your content in HD (high definition).
-We know we like to watch Dave Chappelle’s comedy specials in HD so it feels like you’re sitting in the audience.
+We know we like to watch John Mulaney's comedy specials in HD so it feels like we're sitting in the audience.

 Does Hulu or Netflix have better content?

-But Hulu only has about 2,700 titles in its library, while Netflix has about 5,500 titles.
-That’s more than double!
+But Hulu only has over 2,500 titles in its library, while Netflix has over 5,000 titles.

-Some TV shows and movies you’ll get to enjoy with Hulu are the following:
+Some TV shows and movies you’ll get to enjoy with Hulu include the following:

 - Bob's Burgers

-A few TV shows and movies you can watch with the fam on Netflix are the following:
+A few TV shows and movies you can watch with the fam on Netflix include the following:

 - New Girl

-Netflix has better and more original content overall.
+Netflix has more high-quality, Original content than Hulu does.
 Why?
-Because Netflix creates unique content with famous directors, producers, and actors.
+Because Netflix creates unique content more often than Hulu with famous directors, producers, and actors.

 But Hulu is right behind Netflix, so you'll win with either service.

-Popular, noteworthy originals on Hulu include the following:
+Popular and noteworthy Originals on Hulu include the following:

 - Ozark (with Jason Bateman)